 One of the main questions your dentist will ask you is whether or not your black gums have always been dark in color, or if this is a recent development.
 If you have dark or pigmented areas in your mouth, it doesn’t always mean they aren’t healthy or that they require treatment.

 Your black gums may be caused by melanin.
-Different amounts of melanin can affect not only the color of our skin tone, but also the color of the soft tissues in your mouth.
-If your darkened gums are simply due to melanin then there is no treatment necessary, unless of course, you’d like to do so for cosmetic reasons.
+Different amounts of melanin can affect not only the color of our skin tone but also the color of the soft tissues in our mouth.
+If your darkened gums are simply due to melanin then there is no treatment necessary, unless, of course, you’d like to do so for cosmetic reasons.

 2) Dental trauma

 Bruising can affect all areas of the body, including the gums.
 If you have experienced a recent dental trauma then bruising may be a side effect that just needs time to heal.
 After mouth trauma, watch the area to see if it is getting worse or not healing then it is time to see your dentist.

 Have you recently started a new medication?
 Medications can have all sorts of side effects, including darkening of the gums.
 If you think your medication may be responsible for the changes in your mouth then it is good to mention this to your doctor.
 A different medication may be prescribed.

 A condition called smoker’s melanosis can also be responsible for dark gums.
 An ingredient in cigarettes called nicotine contributes to this issue.
 Research has shown that quitting smoking can reverse the darkened areas.

 The cement that seals the margin of a crown can wash out after 15 years.
 The open margin will collect debris and turn dark. this darkness can make the gum line appear darker or black.